afuhflynn/code-reverb/IMPLEMENTATION.md

-# Code-Reverb Implementation & Development Plan
+# CodeReverb Implementation & Development Plan

 ## Overview

-Code-Reverb is a comprehensive AI-powered code review platform designed to scale from MVP to enterprise-grade solution.
+CodeReverb is a comprehensive AI-powered code review platform designed to scale from MVP to enterprise-grade solution.
 This document outlines the complete implementation strategy, architecture decisions, and development roadmap.

 ## Architecture Overview